brandchat/api-documentation/README.md

 Or more succinctly: Create message, send.

+## Web integration

+For messenger platforms that support web-views (currently Facebook Messenger, WeChat and Kik), you can configure the system to pass through a *one-time code* to a web-page you can configure on the BrandChat CMS.
+In this case, the flow is as follows:

+1. Configure a content item of type *External web page* under *Content* on the BrandChat CMS.
+The URL for the external web page should contain a substitution for `:code`, e.g. the URL could be http://example.com/my/route?code=:code
+2. Link that content to a menu or a keyword on the BrandChat CMS.
+3. When the user opens that content, BrandChat will authenticate the user.
+4. If we managed to authenticate the user, we will substitute `:code` in your configured URL with a one-time code.
+5. Your web-page can grab the code from the query string (and pass that code to your back-end, where relevant).
+6. Your back-end should then call BrandChat to claim the code.
+7. If the one-time code is valid, BrandChat will then respond with a user profile object.

 ## Basics of the API

 * With a single exception, every call (both to and from us), is an HTTP **POST** where the request body is the JSON-serialised payload.